Linaro/website/_pages/downloads.md

               - title:
                     size: h3
                     text: Security Downloads
+                text_content:
                     text: >
                         Linaro security downloads are available from several of Linaro’s engineering groups.
 The most recent work includes collaboration on Meltdown/Spectre fixes backported in to the 4.4, 4.9 and 4.14 kernels.
                 buttons:
                     - title: View Security Downloads
                       url: /downloads/security/